-Now low-income children and adults at several California sites will be able to receive free dental care, thanks to a new telehealth project, the “Virtual Dental Home,” created by the University of the Pacific Arthur A. Dugoni School of Dentistry, with support from the California Dental Association Foundation, the California HealthCare Foundation (CHCF), the Paradise Valley Community Health Fund of The San Diego Foundation, and Verizon.
+Now children and adults in low-income households will be able to receive free dental care at several California sites, thanks to a new telehealth project, the “Virtual Dental Home,” created by the University of the Pacific Arthur A. Dugoni School of Dentistry, with support from the California Dental Association Foundation, the California HealthCare Foundation (CHCF), the Paradise Valley Community Health Fund of The San Diego Foundation, and Verizon.

 “The Virtual Dental Home Project is innovative and effective and will allow many children to improve their oral health care who would otherwise go without care,” said Karma Bass, president and CEO of the Alliance Healthcare Foundation and member of the Paradise Valley Community Health Fund Advisory Committee.

 The four-year pilot project will expand and improve access to dental services by giving participating dentists the technological capability to review patients’ dental records remotely with help from dental hygienists and dental assistants in underserved communities and then be able to recommend a plan for providing care.
 Dental hygienists and dental assistants can then perform preventive and temporizing restorative treatments for patients in the community setting.
 Patients needing further treatment by a dentist will be provided assistance in getting to a dentist’s office or clinic for completion of needed treatment.